xiaoa5/robotics_control/README.md

 # robotics_control
-robotics controlled with mpc wbc and rl
+robotics with mpc wbc and rl

 code can be excuted in colab